google/grinder.dart/readme.md

 ## Passing parameters to tasks

-In order to pass parameters to tasks from the command-line, you define your task function to take a `TaskArgs` parameter.
+In order to pass parameters to tasks from the command-line, you query the `TaskArgs` instance for your task invocation.
 For example:

 `grind build --release --mode=topaz`